 Patricia Lee "Patti" Smith (born December 30, 1946) is an American singer, poet and visual artist who was a highly influential component of the New York punk rock movement, particularly with her 1975 début album 'Horses'.
 Called the "Godmother of Punk", she integrated the beat poetry performance style with three-chord rock.
 Smith's most widely known song is "Because the Night", which was co-written with Bruce Springsteen and reached number 13 on the Billboard Hot 100 chart in 1978.
 In 2007, she was inducted into the Rock and Roll Hall of Fame.

 Smith was born in Chicago, Illinois, USA.
 Her mother, Beverly, was a jazz singer, and father, Grant, worked at the Honeywell plant.
 She spent her entire childhood in Deptford, New Jersey...

-iamamiwhoami is the electronic music and audiovisual project of Swedish musician and singer-songwriter Jonna Lee in collaboration with her long-time music producer Claes Björklund.
+iamamiwhoami is the electronic music and audiovisual project of Swedish musician and singer-songwriter Jonna Lee, also known as ionnalee in collaboration with her long-time music producer Claes Björklund.
 Visual collaborators of the project include director Robin Kempe-Bergman, set designer Agustín Moreaux, cinematographer John Strandh, and fashion designer Mathieu Mirano.

 Ane Brun (IPA ænə brun), real name Ane Brunvoll (born 10 March 1976), is a Norwegian singer/songwriter, born and raised in Molde, Norway.
 She lives in Stockholm, Sweden.